 If you’re a music enthusiast you’ll surely have heard about Primavera Sound.
 Barcelona’s biggest music festival gathers tens of thousands of people every year to listen to an eclectic selection of rock, pop, indie, electronic music and many other genres.
 In recent years, artists such as Radiohead, The Strokes, The Pixies, and Queens of the Stone Age have played the festival’s main stage, located in the Park del Forum.
 Primavera Sound usually lasts between 4 and 5 days, with general passes and single-day tickets available.
 However, these sell out very quickly, so stay on your toes if you want to get a hold of one!

-Tip from Matthias: The opening day of the festival is free, so you can go even if you don’t have a ticket.
+Tip: The opening day of the festival is free, so you can go even if you don’t have a ticket.
 This year the main act is Belle and Sebastian.

 Shop for books and roses for Sant Jordi